HoverBaum/BlankUp/README.md

 <img src="/logo.jpg" width="300" style="margin: 0 auto;display:block;">

-Markdown editor.

-Build on a lot of cool things soon to be named here and hopefully Electron for native apps.
+A clear and simple markdown editor.

+Build on and using:
+- CodeMirror
+- Markdown-it
+- Browserify
+- Stylus

 Huge props to [markdown-editor](https://github.com/jbt/markdown-editor) where the basics of this came from.
 After that it really is mainly sugar.